aong-zendesk/itsm-bootstrapper/README.md

 **Note:** If you have not change the approvals configuration app, the approver and assignees to the tasks created will be "aong@zendesk.com".
 Only the user "Alvin Ong" will be able to approve and complete tasks.

-8. Once approved, there will be a fullfillment task.
-Refresh the side bar app to see the fulfillment task created.
+8. Once approved, there will be a fullfillment task created.
+You will be able to see the task link in the comments.
 The task  will be assigned to the IT team to procure/process the CI for the end user.
 Mentioned that there will be different SLAs tracking different type of tickets within Zendesk.

-9. Click into the task that will opened up a subticket.
-Click again on the side bar app to set the task status to complete.
+9. Click into the task link from the comments that will opened up a subticket.

+10. Click on the side bar app to set the task status to complete.

-10. Click back onto the original ticket and you could see the CI created and assigned to the User.
+11. Click back onto the original ticket and you could see the CI created and assigned to the User.
 This will be helpful as you could assign this CI to the ticket in the next demo flow - Incident Management.

 # Incident Management Flow
 1. Create and Incident ticket or have the end user submit a case through email/phone/web form depending on your prospect's requirement.